ButterCMS/buttercms-kotlin/README.md

 ButerCMS also provides a concept of Page types and you can get all pages of the same type by getPages() API.
 To read more about the Page types refer to [ButterCMS doc](https://buttercms.com/kb/creating-editing-and-deleting-pages-and-page-types#creatingapagetype).

 SDK requires you to model Page schema as data class and pass as parameter to getPages() func.
+Data class needs to have schema as PageItem.
 This allows SDK deserialize page data for you. [check example - DemoPage.kt]

 ### List Pages
-Retrieving list of pages returns Pages object which contains Meta object and List<Any>.

 getPages() parameters